felixarntz/theme-boilerplate/README.md

     * 3 Footer Widget Areas
 * AJAX-powered comment submissions
 * Accessible primary navigation with keyboard
+* Maximum page width limited, and maximum content width limited further on pages with no sidebar, in order to keep line lengths readable
 * Granular and organized template part files for easy tweaking / overriding in a child theme
 * Flexible whether template parts should be loaded per post type and/or post format
 * Dedicated template part for comments